 Described below is the post-employment consideration payable to Ms. Ellingsen and Messrs.
-Vander Ark, DelGhiaccio, Bales and Stuart under applicable policies in the event of a covered termination, and assuming the specified events occurred on December 31, 2022.
+Vander Ark, DelGhiaccio, Bales and Brummer under applicable policies in the event of a covered termination, and assuming the specified events occurred on December 31, 2023.
 We have not quantified the estimated welfare benefits payable because we do not believe any estimates would be meaningful.
+Mr. Stuart is not shown in this table because his employment terminated effective August 17, 2023.

 We can terminate an NEO's employment without cause at any time.
 Ms. Ellingsen and Messrs.
-Vander Ark, DelGhiaccio, Bales and Stuart can terminate their employment for good reason during the one-year period following a change in control if we reduce their salary, incentive opportunity or title.
+Vander Ark, DelGhiaccio, Bales and Brummer can terminate their employment for good reason during the one-year period following a change in control if we reduce their salary or incentive opportunity or title, or we materially reduce their duties or responsibilities.

-For purposes of the calculations in the following table related to our common stock, the value of RSUs and the value of PSUs for the 2021-2023 and 2022-2024 performance periods is based on a price of \$128.99, the closing price of our stock on December 30, 2022, the last trading day of our 2022 fiscal year.
-Also, because actual payouts for the 2021-2023 and 2022-2024 PSUs performance periods have not yet been determined, calculations based on actual payouts of such performance periods assume that payouts will be at target.
+For purposes of the calculations in the following table related to our common stock, the value of RSUs and the value of PSUs for the 2022-2024 and 2023-2025 performance periods is based on a price of \$164.91, the closing price of our stock on December 29, 2023, the last trading day of our 2023 fiscal year.
+Also, because actual payouts for the 2022-2024 and 2023-2025 PSUs performance periods have not yet been determined, calculations based on actual payouts of such performance periods assume that payouts will be at target.
 The balance of Company contributions to the DCP that were not previously vested will become vested and payable in accordance with the terms of the DCP.
 The following table does not include amounts contributed by the executives into their DCP accounts.